 Wheat Ridge Municipal Court has implemented a new groundbreaking program to permit most persons with outstanding bench warrants to be able to clear those warrants.

 The Court is required to enter a bench warrant for a person’s arrest when someone fails to appear for a court date.
 On the second Thursday of the month, persons with outstanding bench warrants can appear in-person at 10:30 a.m. have the opportunity to see the judge and go before the court.
 Most, but not all, people who appear will be able to clear warrants and address remaining case issues.
-Some types of cases, for example, domestic violence designated cases, are not eligible for this program.
+Some types of cases are not eligible for this program.
 People also cannot use this process to remove suspensions or holds on driver’s licenses (also known as outstanding judgment warrants).